Arize-ai/openinference/python/examples/llama-index/README.md

 This is a [LlamaIndex](https://www.llamaindex.ai/) project bootstrapped with [`create-llama`](https://github.com/run-llama/LlamaIndexTS/tree/main/packages/create-llama) and instrumented using OpenInference.

+Our example will export spans data to [arize-phoenix](https://github.com/Arize-ai/phoenix), however you can run your code anywhere and can use any exporter that OpenTelemetry supports.

 ## Getting Started with Local Development

 First, startup the backend as described in the [backend README](./backend/README.md).